The Double Your Sustainability Blog

 This is a common pitfall for subsidiaries.
 The evidence must apply to the exact legal entity being assessed.
 A policy from a parent company is not automatically considered valid.

-• The Fix: You must prove the document applies to your specific entity.
+• What to Do: You must prove the document applies to your specific entity.
 The best way is with a formal adoption statement, signed by local management, that confirms you implement the group-level policy.

 📝 Key Takeaways